cgruver/gitlab-tekton-cicd/README.md

 oc patch sa pipeline --type merge --patch '{"secrets":[{"name":"git-ssh-secret"}]}'
 ```

+Upload `~/git-ssh/git.id_ed25519.pub` to your gitlab server as an SSH key for the service account that you want to access your code.
 ### If you need to clean up lots of image pieces and parts that are laying around, the do this:

 __Warning:__ This will delete all of the container images on your system.
 It will also likely free up a LOT of disk space.